 Therapy is a journey that gives us the opportunity to find our genuine selves and ultimately become the best person we can be.
 Through therapy, profound and lasting change and growth can occur.
 I am a doctor of psychology as well as a licensed independent clinical social worker.
 I have deep expertise in working with addiction and recovery issues, alcoholism, as well as family, relationship, and couples issues.
-I have spent more than fifteen years in the psychotherapy field.
+I have spent more than 20 years in the psychotherapy field.
 I work with adolescents and adults, in individual, family, and couple modalities.
 As a therapist, my approach to therapy is to meet you at your current place in life, and to support you to advance toward your objectives, work past obstacles, and attain supreme growth.
 I utilize various therapeutic approaches, comprising psychodynamic, cognitive-behavioral, and strength-based techniques.

 More Info About My Practice

 I have previously spoken at both national and international conferences, and on radio, television, and film about mental health addiction, relationship, and treatment issues.
 I have additionally worked as a consultant for the United States Congress in the area of substance abuse parity legislation.
-My bestselling books, "LIVE AND LOVE EACH DAY," "FROM ADDICTION TO RECOVERY," "PRACTICAL THERAPY," and "HOW TO STAY TOGETHER," and "HOW TO HEAL EMOTIONAL TRAUMA, " and “7 KEYS TO PERSONAL IDENTITY “ are available through most online booksellers and on my website.
-Please visit my website listed on the right to see television video clips of my various interviews.
+My bestselling books, "LIVE AND LOVE EACH DAY," "FROM ADDICTION TO RECOVERY," "PRACTICAL THERAPY," "HOW TO STAY TOGETHER," and "HOW TO HEAL EMOTIONAL TRAUMA, " and “7 KEYS TO PERSONAL IDENTITY “ are available through most online booksellers and on my website.
+Please visit my website, practicaltherapy.net to see television video clips of my various interviews.

 Specific Issue(s) I'm Skilled at Helping With